Welcome to Linda's Literary Home

 Fuentes has claimed the following positions:

-- Advocacy for a more exacting Christian moral framework for public life
+• Advocacy for a Christian moral framework in public life

-While opposition critics attempt to place Fuentes within historical extremist movements, he repeatedly denies adherence to racial supremacy as a political doctrine, framing his views instead in terms of national cohesion and cultural continuity.
+Although critics attempt to situate Fuentes within historical extremist movements, he denies adherence to racial supremacy as a formal doctrine, framing his views instead in terms of national cohesion and cultural continuity.
+Yet his habitual reliance on demographic insinuation and collective blame invites precisely the interpretations he claims to reject.

 Image: America First – Rumble